jovanhyw/techpass-tenant-docs/docs/concepts/transition-guide.md

 **Action required**

-Change the `scope` parameter value from `https://graph.microsoft.com/.default` to `https://api.techpass.gov.sg/.default` in the request for access token via client credentials grant.
+Change the `scope` parameter value from `https://graph.microsoft.com/.default` to `https://{automation_api_endpoint}/.default` in the request for access token via client credentials grant.

-This change returns `https://api.techpass.gov.sg` as the **aud** claim of the access token.
+This change returns `https://{automation_api_endpoint}` as the **aud** claim of the access token.
 Your API has to validate this **aud** value and also the **signature** of the access token.
 For more information, refer to [Validating Access Token](https://stg.docs.developer.tech.gov.sg/docs/techpass-tenant-guide/#/apis/integration?id=validating-access-token).

 **How does this impact tenant applications?**

 This change will be backward compatible(non-breaking change) for two months from 27th July 2022.
 We will update you later when it nears the end of the backward compatibility.
-When it becomes a non-backward compatible (breaking change) only `https://api.techpass.gov.sg/.default` will be accepted.
+When it becomes a non-backward compatible (breaking change) only `https://{automation_api_endpoint}/.default` will be accepted.

-After two months, if the access token **aud** claim does not point to `https://api.techpass.gov.sg`, tenant applications making calls to TechPass Automation API will receive an error.
+After two months, if the access token **aud** claim does not point to `https://{automation_api_endpoint}`, tenant applications making calls to TechPass Automation API will receive an error.

+?> Refer to the [Endpoints](/apis/integration?id=endpoints) section to view the staging and production Automation API endpoints.